renovatebot/renovate/docs/usage/self-hosted-experimental-flags.md

 ## `paginateAll`

 If set to any value, Renovate will always paginate requests to GitHub fully, instead of stopping after 10 pages.

+## `execGpidHandle`

+If set, Renovate will terminate the whole process group of a terminated child process spawned by Renovate.